lorenzogallo02/MAGABot2/README.md

 - The desktop robot is placed on top of the Magabot platform.
 - A button is used to detect its presence.
 - When the robot is detected:
-  - A **Flask web server** is launched, and a web interface becomes accessible with:
+  - A **Flask web server** is launched, and a web control panel becomes accessible with:
     - A **video stream**
     - A **manual driving mode**
     - A **“follow person” mode**